dheeraj-thedev/gostack-gympoint/README.md

 - [Docker](https://docs.docker.com/install/) - Make it easier to create, deploy, and run applications by using containers
 - [Docker Compose](https://docs.docker.com/compose/install/) - Relies on Docker Engine for any meaningful work, so make sure you have Docker Engine installed either locally or remote, depending on your setup.

+If you have troubles in settingup the docker the you can install pd-admin alongwith postgress in the local system so that you could check it with in the system itself

 What things you need to install the software and how to install them

 ```